monkeytypegame/monkeytype/README.md

 # about

-Monkey-type is a minimalistic, customisable typing test, featuring many test modes, an account system to save your typing speed history and user configurable features like themes, a smooth caret and more.
+Monkey Type is a minimalistic, customisable typing test, featuring many test modes, an account system to save your typing speed history and user configurable features like themes, a smooth caret and more.

 # features